- Clinical Considerations

 No, any patient that can tolerate oral tecovirimat should take the oral formulation.
 Patients who cannot swallow can receive IV tecovirimat but should be switched to oral preparation as soon as it can be tolerated.
 This means that one course of IV tecovirimat may be split among different patients depending on when the oral formulation is introduced.

-- I have a patient with high clinical suspicion for MPV disease, but test results are pending.
+- I have a patient with high clinical suspicion for mpox disease, but test results are pending.
 Can I prescribe tecovirimat empirically?

-Yes, tecovirimat treatment may be initiated for patients with suspected MPV disease based on known exposure(s) and/or clinical manifestations of disease.
+Yes, tecovirimat treatment may be initiated for patients with suspected mpox disease based on known exposure(s) and/or clinical manifestations of disease.

 - Who should not receive tecovirimat?